-The new field is a multi-use, illuminated artificial turf sports field located in Bayly Park at Cheakamus Crossing.
+The sports field is a multi-use, illuminated artificial turf sports field located in Bayly Park at Cheakamus Crossing.
 At 70 metres by 110 metres in size and illuminated at night, the field provides an improved outdoor playing surface in Whistler.
-The field also helps meet the community’s high demand for sport fields now and into the future.
+The field also helps meet the community’s high demand for sports fields now and into the future.

 Named in honour of Andrée Janyk

-In October 2018, Whistler Council voted unanimously to name the new sports field in honour of celebrated community member and late councilor Andrée Janyk.
+In October 2018, Whistler Council voted unanimously to name the new sports field in honour of celebrated community member and late councillor Andrée Janyk.

 Among Andrée's long list of legacies, she was instrumental in growing youth soccer in Whistler.